astares/Tealight/README.md

  * [http://localhost:8080/api/v1/firstAppearance]()
  * [http://localhost:8080/api/v2/moved/newAppearance]()

-While we demonstrated most code here with a HTTP GET all the examples could be done with PUT, DELETE, POST, ... as well.
+So the old route could be used as well as the new one - but still a single Pharo method is called.

 ### Summary

 Tealight makes it easy to experiment with Teapot framework and allows you to easily generate a web based API.
+While we demonstrated most code here with a HTTP GET all the examples could be done with PUT, DELETE, POST, ... as well.